The Definitive Guide to Frugal Living: How to Budget, Save, and Build Wealth

 Managing Subscriptions

 Subscriptions can drain your budget.
-Therefore, audit them regularly to live frugally and save money:
+Therefore, audit them regularly to cut waste:

 • Audit Charges: List all subscriptions using Rocket Money.